pedcremo/StudentsRankREACT/README.md

 # Introduction
-The purpose of this project is to program a Students rank mini app using raw ES6 rith REACT components for the UI.
-The aim is to learn as much as possible about REACT and how to build a componed based architecture.
-We focus the development in broad testing using unit tests and e2e testing
+The purpose of this project is to set up a Students rank mini app using raw ES6 with REACT components for the UI.
+The aim is to learn as much as possible about REACT and how to build a componed based architecture web app.
+We focus the development in broad unit and end to end (e2e) testing

 # Prerequisites
 npm and node should be installed on your system